 Growing Berry Plants Successfully

 Blackberry plants and raspberry plants are both brambles and require a sunny location with soil that drains well to ensure that plants can receive the proper nutrients.
 Planting the crops in clay soils or gravelly soils will cause the roots to die.
-Also, growers should avoid planting the berries in areas where strawberries, eggplant, potatoes, or tomatoes have been grown because the soil could contain root disease which will spread to the plants.
-It should also be noted that both raspberry plants and blackberry plants do not mature until their second year; so they should be planted when they have finished one season of growth and are dormant.
-The plant's first blossoms should also be removed after planting to allow the plant to become established.
-Successful growing also depends on making sure that the plants are pruned and weeded regularly to aid in growth.
+Also, growers should avoid planting the berries in areas where strawberries, eggplant, potatoes, or tomatoes have been grown because the soil could contain root disease, which will spread to the plants.
+It should also be noted that both raspberry plants and blackberry plants do not mature until their second year, so they should be planted when they have finished one season of growth and are dormant.
+You should also remove the plant's first blossoms after planting to allow the plant to become established.
+Successful growing also depends on ensuring that the plants are pruned and weeded regularly to aid in growth.
 Pruning back suckers that grow outside the planting area yields larger berries, while weeding ensures that the plants don't have to compete with weeds for nutrients.
 Placing a thick layer of sod around plant patches will prevent weeds from growing and establishing themselves and make weeding more comfortable and almost unnecessary.

 Buy your Berry Plants today at TN Nursery